Assateague Island National Seashore: Camping

 The park service maintains 148 campsites for both tents and recreational vehicles.
 On the Maryland side, campers have the option of an oceanside campsite on the west side of the main dune, or a bayside campsite on a peninsula projecting into Sinepuxent Bay.
 While the oceanside campsites have quick access to the beach and ocean, the bayside campsites offer better views of the wetlands, often with horses grazing there throughout the day.
 The park also offers six backcountry camping sites, four located on the bayside which can be accessed by canoe, kayak, or hiking, and two hike-in oceanside sites.
 No fresh water is available at any of the backcountry sites.
 The bayside sites see high populations of biting insects in summer.
-No camping is available on the VA portion of the Island however there are several surrounding campgrounds in the town of Chincoteague and on the mainland.
+No camping is available on the Virginia portion of the island; however, there are several surrounding campgrounds in the town of Chincoteague and on the mainland.

 Except for the backcountry sites, reservations must be made for all campsites.
-Reservations can be made online or by calling 1-877-444-6777.
 Reservations are opened six months ahead of time and often book quickly, especially for weekends and holidays.